A-Star100/srb2-mods/Character Packs/CL_AbilityPack/README.md

 - **Catapult:** By pressing spin on the ground, you'll launch into a stealthy arc that can skip unnecessary chunks of levels, but spamming its no fun, isn't it?

 - **Strike Dash:** A speedy, short-range dash that hits enemies hard with Custom 1!
+You can also do it in the middle of a Catapult if you want to slow it down easily

 - **Wall Busting:** You can also bust through the same walls that normally only Knuckles and Muscles Knuckles can!